tweag/cooked-validators/README.md

 smart contract in question with further builtin capabilities of the library.

-In particular, `cooked-validators` allows to:
+In particular, `cooked-validators` allows the user to:
 - interact with smart contracts written in Plutus or any other language that compiles to [UPLC](https://plutonomicon.github.io/plutonomicon/uplc), like for example [Plutarch](https://github.com/Plutonomicon/plutarch-plutus)